What you will study

 Block 8 - concentrates on the issues of professional development and understanding of the personal and regulatory requirements for individuals wishing to develop their professionalism generally or continue with the social work programme.

-In addition, to pass the module, you will be required to:
+In addition, to pass the module assessment, you will be required to:

 During this module you will develop your ICT skills and can gain marks for this both in continuous assessment and in the end-of-module assessment.
 There are also online discussions that take place immediately after each workshop to continue your interactions with your tutor and fellow students and develop your online communication skills.